Frequently Asked Questions & Resources

 What types of conditions do you treat?

 I work with teens and adults experiencing a wide range of mental health concerns.
-Common conditions include depression, anxiety, insomnia, ADHD, OCD, bipolar disorder, and psychosis, as well as other mood, behavioral, and stress-related issues.
+Common conditions include depression, anxiety, insomnia, established ADHD, OCD, bipolar disorder, psychosis, and other mood, behavioral, and stress-related conditions.

-Care is personalized, so each treatment plan is tailored to your unique needs, goals, and circumstances.
+Care is personalized, and each treatment plan is tailored to your unique needs, goals, and circumstances.

 Do you offer virtual or office visits?